 - Worldwide distribution, outbreaks in 2-3 years

-- Measles virus is extremely infectious, most children contract clinical disease on exposure
+- Measles virus is extremely infectious, most children contract the clinical disease on exposure

-- Transmitted via respiratory droplets produced by sneeze or cough during prodromal period or direct contact with nasal or throat secretions from an infected person, which continues up to few days after rash appears.
+- Transmitted via respiratory droplets produced by sneezing or coughing during the prodromal period or direct contact with nasal or throat secretions from an infected person, which continues up to a few days after the rash appears.

-- Less commonly, it is spread by airborne aerosolised droplet nuclei or by indirect contact with freshly contaminated articles.
+- Less commonly, it is spread by airborne aerosolized droplet nuclei or by indirect contact with freshly contaminated articles.

-- More serious outcomes in malnurished children, people with deficient cell mediated immunity.
+- More serious outcomes in malnourished children, and people with deficient cell-mediated immunity.

 - Measles virus invades the cells lining the upper respiratory tracts i.e respiratory epithelium of the nasopharynx and spreads to the regional lymph nodes

-- After 2-3 days of replication in these sites, a primary viraemia widens the infection to the reticuloendothelial system where further replication takes place.
+- After 2-3 days of replication in these sites, a primary viremia widens the infection to the reticuloendothelial system where further replication takes place.

-- Secondary viraemia occurs and the virus enters skin, conjunctivae, respiratory tract and other organs, including the spleen, thymus, lung, liver, and kidney and further replication occurs.
+- Secondary viremia occurs and the virus enters skin, conjunctivae, respiratory tract and other organs, including the spleen, thymus, lung, liver, and kidney and further replication occurs.

-- Appearances of rash: (because of cytotoxic T cells attacks measles virus infected vascular endothelial cells in the skin).
+- Appearances of rash (cytotoxic T cells attack measles virus-infected vascular endothelial cells in the skin).

 - Formation of Multinucleated giant cells.